douglasdavis/ddavis.io/content/blog/eglot-python-ide.md

 This way I have a default `pyls` executable from my `base` Anaconda environment (which is potentially different on different machines).
-I then have a couple of functions to handling default Eglot python environments, where I
+I then have a couple of functions to handle default Eglot python environments, where I:

 -   Make `use-package` install Eglot if necessary.
 -   Make sure `company-capf` is at the front of `company-backends`.